 Antarctica calls to modern-day explorers with its untouchability and expansiveness.
 Despite this allure, the continent remains a rarely visited place.
-In the 2017-18 cruise season (October-March), just 42,576 visitors set foot on the continent, less than half the number of spectators at the Super Bowl.
+In the 2018-2019 cruise season (October-March), a record number 56,168 visitors set foot on the continent, but that’s still less than half the number of spectators at the Super Bowl.
 Among these lucky few who get to experience the White Continent, repeat visitors are rare.
 If you are among the fortunate, you’ll want to make sure you sift through the many travel considerations to have your best single experience possible.
 Such a pristine, remote place should surely be done right.
 Here are our recommendations for planning an adventure that Antarctica deserves:

 1. Choose a Ship Under 200 Guests